swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ##### Unchecked access to elements and subranges of elements:

 The `subscript` and the `extracting()` functions mentioned above all have always-on bounds checking of their parameters, in order to prevent out-of-bounds accesses.
-We also want to provide unchecked variants as an alternative for cases where bounds-checking is proving costly.
+We also want to provide unchecked variants as an alternative for cases where bounds-checking is proving costly, such as in tight loops:

 ```swift
 extension Span where Element: ~Copyable & ~Escapable {